AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/scenarios/add-a-filter-to-a-scenario.md

 product-previous: workfront-fusion
 product-area: workfront-integrations
 navigation-topic: scenarios
-title: Add a filter to a scenario in Adobe Workfront Fusion
+title: Add a filter to a scenario in [!DNL Adobe] Workfront Fusion
 description: In some scenarios, you need to work only with bundles that meet specific criteria.
 Filters allow you to select those bundles.
 author: Becky
 feature: Workfront Fusion
 exl-id: 114ab37f-71e0-494e-9f3d-93ff5a9d13ba
 ---
-# Add a filter to a scenario in Adobe Workfront Fusion
+# Add a filter to a scenario in [!DNL Adobe] Workfront Fusion

 In some scenarios, you need to work only with bundles that meet specific criteria.
 Filters allow you to select those bundles.

-For example, you could create a scenario with the Watch records trigger for Salesforce to capture only records containing a specific word written by a specific author.
+For example, you could create a scenario with the Watch records trigger for [!DNL Salesforce] to capture only records containing a specific word written by a specific author.

 You can add a filter between two modules and check whether bundles received from the preceding modules fulfill specific filter conditions:

 * If they do, the bundles pass on to the next module in the scenario.
 * If they don't, processing for the bundles terminates.

 ## Access requirements